lightward/mechanic-tasks/docs/auto-invite-customers-when-tagged/README.md

 Tags: Email, Invite, Tag, Watch

 This task watches for updates to customers, and sends invites for any customer who has the tag you choose, who hasn't previously been invited.
-This task also supports sending invitations in bulk, to all tagged customers who haven't previously been invited.
+If you'd like to run this task in bulk, you can find that version of the task [here](https://tasks.mechanic.dev/send-account-invites-to-all-customers-in-bulk).

 * View in the task library: [tasks.mechanic.dev/auto-invite-customers-when-tagged](https://tasks.mechanic.dev/auto-invite-customers-when-tagged)
 * Task JSON, for direct import: [task.json](../../tasks/auto-invite-customers-when-tagged.json)